 Performance

 Simplicity is the focus here, with the machine offering just 10 distinct speed levels.
-While this might seem low compared to machines with 99 settings, many users find it refreshing to have distinct power jumps rather than scrolling endlessly through micro-adjustments.
+While this might seem low compared to machines with 99 settings, it allows for distinct power jumps rather than requiring you to scroll endlessly through micro-adjustments.
 The bright LED display cycles through your time and an estimated calorie count, while the built-in Bluetooth speakers allow you to sync your phone and play music directly from the floor.
 Because the motor is smaller, it runs incredibly quietly, making it a stealthy option for early morning sessions in thin-walled apartments.

 The Drawbacks

-Electronic interference is a strange but common grievance with this specific model.
-A significant number of owners have reported that the remote control operates on the same frequency as major TV brands, meaning you might accidentally change the channel or volume on your television every time you adjust the vibration speed.
-Additionally, the complete lack of physical buttons on the unit itself is a design oversight; if the small remote goes missing or breaks, there is no backup way to turn the machine on.
-The calorie tracker is also largely a gimmick, often displaying burn rates that are scientifically impossible for a sedentary activity.
+Electronic interference is a strange but distinct technical quirk of this model.
+The remote control operates on the same frequency as major TV brands, meaning you might accidentally change the channel or volume on your television every time you adjust the vibration speed.
+The complete lack of physical buttons on the unit itself is another notable design oversight; if the small remote goes missing or breaks, there is no backup way to turn the machine on.
+The calorie tracker is also largely unreliable, often displaying burn rates that are scientifically impossible for a sedentary activity.

 Best For